-The #4 car is not a replica of the #3 car, but we did replicate the engine, the Studebaker ignition, the Ford wheels and steering wheel.
+The car, but we did replicate the engine, the Studebaker ignition, the Ford wheels and steering wheel.
 The only thing that’s not completely authentic and original is the hand break.
 The original didn’t have one, for some strange reason.

 I saw the surviving Dymaxion at the Whitney show a few years back.
 The interior had badly deteriorated.
 Your team must have done a great deal of detective work to recreate the interior.

 Yes, unbelievable.
 Fortunately, we know the people at Stanford well, where the archive is.
 And the people we chose to do the restoration work were also extraordinarily incredible at research.
 We generated a huge body of knowledge.
 People would email and call in.
 We developed a great archive and out of that produced a book on the car.
 The book is tiny, tiny tip of the iceberg on all the material we generated.

 It took two years to complete this.
 How much did the project cost?

 I’d rather not talk about that.
 The true answer is an arm and a leg, a lot of money.
 It took twice as long and cost significantly more than I had budgeted for it.
 Of course, that’s everybody’s story with any classic restoration.
 Everyone underestimated the task.
 But then, it was a group of perfectionists involved, and it’s an absolutely stunning vehicle.